matoanbach/RHCSA/Sample Exams/largeone.md

 63. On rhcsa1 configure Chrony to synchronize system time with the hardware clock.
 Remove all other NTP sources.

 64. On rhcsa1 Install package group called “Development Tools” and capture its information in /var/tmp/systemtools.out file.

+65. On rhcsa1 lock user account user70.
+Use regular expressions to capture the line that shows the lock and store the output in file /var/tmp/user70.lock.